Many small steps

 What good or less good everyday actions add up for you?

-7 small tips that can make a big difference in total
+7 small tips that can make a big difference over time

-4. give yourself breaks – even if nothing is “done”
+4. Allow yourself breaks – even when “nothing’s done”

-Which of the 7 little tips mentioned are you trying out?
+Which of the 7 little tips mentioned will you try out first?

 My personal approach to dealing with fibromyalgia